Zahlé: History

 with a total population close to 200,000.

 Demographics

+In 2014, Christians made up 82.58% and Muslims made up 16.81% of registered voters in Zahlé.
+28.27% of the voters were Greek Catholics, 23.77% were Maronite Catholics, 12.62% were Greek Orthodox, 10.24% were Shiite Muslims, 7.55% were Syriac Orthodox and 6.55% were Sunni Muslims.

-Zahlé is the largest predominantly Christian town in Lebanon and the Middle East (with Christians forming around 90% of its total population) and the one with the largest number of Catholics.
+Zahlé is one of the largest predominantly Christian towns in Lebanon and the Middle East (with Christians once forming around 90% of its total population during the French occupation) and the one with the largest number of Catholics.
 While several Middle Eastern cities (including Damascus, Cairo and Amman) have larger Christian communities, these do not constitute a majority.
 In Lebanon, Beirut also has a larger Christian population than Zahlé (in the city proper), but most of this population belongs to the Greek Orthodox confession.

-The Christian population of Zahlé has the following approximate composition:
+Jounieh is also bigger than Zahlé, and was also overwhelmingly Christian before the French withdrawal.